michaelshiloh/robotaPsyche/lectureNotes.md

 }

-// Mover class from Monday with modifications:
+// Vehicle class from last week with the addition of the
-// attract() method allows vehicles to attract or repel each other
-// myColor allows vehicles to be either red or blue
-// with some modifications in checkEdges class Mover {
+// seek() and arrive() functions class Vehicle {

   PVector location;
   PVector velocity;